 If your TSH is shown to be too high, you may be given thyroxine (T4 – inactive thyroid hormone).
 T4 needs to be converted to T3 (active thyroid hormone) in order for the body to utilise it.
 The conversion of T4 to T3 is dependent on certain nutrients including zinc, iron and selenium.
 If you do not have enough of these nutrients, conversion will not occur and you will not have enough T3 (active thyroid hormone).
 Good nutrition is essential for healthy thyroid function, and iron deficiency will absolutely contribute to low thyroid – further impacting low energy and fatigue.

 If you are ready to get your health back on track, book a 1:1 consultation to get to the bottom of your thyroid concerns and create a specific treatment plan that is tailored to your unique health.
+Or, if reading is more your thing, grab your copy of How to Heal Your Thyroid which details everything you need to know about optimising your thyroid function.
 If you want to learn more about reading your own blood tests and the optimal reference ranges, you can purchase a copy of ‘How to Read Your Own Blood Tests‘.